 Brattleboro Town Manager's Office

-The Brattleboro Tree Advisory Committee will meet on Tuesday, May 10, 2016 at 7:00pm in the Hanna Cosman meeting room at the Municipal Center.
+The Brattleboro Energy Committee will meet on Monday, August 29, 2016, at 5:00pm in the Hanna Cosman meeting room at the Municipal Center.
 NOTE: The committee will NOT meet on its normal Monday schedule in September due to the Labor Day Holiday.

 Brattleboro Town Manager's Office